Spirituality and Religious Life

 Please contact Spirituality and Religious Life for more information on additional off-campus faith communities and resources.

-Spirituality and Religious Life is committed to providing diverse communities for students to explore deep questions of purpose, meaning, and value by offering a wide variety of spiritual, religious, and secular partner organizations and student-sponsored clubs.
+Spirituality and Religious Life is committed to providing diverse communities for students to explore deep questions of purpose, meaning, and value by serving as a resource and guide to a wide variety of spiritual, religious, and secular student-sponsored clubs, in addition to the partner organizations above.

 Spiritual holidays and observances are important events for valuable members of the RIT community.
 Students may request accommodations to observe these holidays.
 RIT policy D04.0 Attendance states: "Absences, for whatever reason, do not relieve students of their responsibility for fulfilling normal requirements in any course.
 In particular, it is the student's responsibility to make individual arrangements in advance of missing class due to personal obligations such as religious holidays...in order that he or she may meet his or her obligations without penalty for missing class."